Best Vegan Anchovy Paste (Perfect for Caesar Dressing & Pasta – Oil-Free)

 If you’re new to umami, here’s a quick breakdown of what it means and why it matters in plant-based cooking.

 Unlike many store-bought vegan anchovy substitutes, this version skips the oil, soy, and ultra-processed ingredients entirely.
-It’s made from simple pantry staples you probably already have at home, making it both accessible and affordable.
+It’s made from simple pantry staples you most likely already have in your pantry, making it both accessible and affordable.
 Plus, you can easily adjust the saltiness to match your taste, something pre-made options rarely allow.

 Produce